tytydraco/yessleep/out/If_you_ever_encounter_a_longabandoned_mining_town_without_a_single_speck_of_decay_please_just_keep_driving.md

 Her arms became limp.

 The expression on her face turned vacant; every muscle relaxed, except the ones that controlled her eyes.
 Both were bulging, practically exploding from their sockets.
-One eyelid retracted from view, raising so high that I couldn’t see it anymore.
+One eyelid retracted from view, rising so high that I couldn’t see it anymore, disappearing somewhere inside her skull.
 The other hung halfway down.
 There was an indent above her lashes; a crescent from how hard her iris was pushing against the inside of the lid.

 There was a pause.